Skip to main content

 ValueDescription

 SIRET Number14-digit code that identifies a business establishment in France.
-This value is typically already known internally by businesses accepting Cartes Bancaires, if you are unsure of this value reach out to your PSP to verify.
+This value is typically already known internally by businesses accepting Cartes Bancaires.
+If you are unsure of this value, reach out to your PSP to verify.

 Discover